billypearce/billypearce/README.md

 # 👋 Hi, I’m Billy Pearce.

-I am a recent graduate from Sam Houston State University with a degree in software engineering.
-I'm currently pursuing a job as a full stack engineer.
+I am a graduate from Sam Houston State University with a degree in software engineering, and I currently program a mainframe for a manufacturing company.

-## About My Work
+## My Work

 Most of my work on GitHub includes coding projects from my time in school, however my latest project, [Rust Web Chat](https://github.com/billypearce/rust-web-chat), is a solo project I wrote to teach myself some more about writing web apps and to practice my Rust programming.

-## A Little More About Me
+## My Interests

-### Programming interests
+### Programming

 - Full Stack Web Dev
 - Audio DSP
-- Game Dev and Engine Programming
+- Game Engines
-- Embedded Systems

-### Other interests
+### Other Stuff

-- Playing guitar
-- Writing music
+- Guitar and Music Production
 - Rock Climbing
-- Camping/Hiking
+- Astronomy

 ## Contact Me